donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 - you can find it here: https://code.visualstudio.com/docs/extensions/example-language-server
 - I write this tutorial mostly to learn myself and because it sometimes helps other to have just _one_ more example, a slightly different perspective or a different writing style to learn a concept a little bit better
 - I expect you to have some intermediate JavaScript knowledge
-- project will be written in TypeScript (https://www.typescriptlang.org), we use Jest (https://jestjs.io/) for testing and pnpm (https://pnpm.js.org/) as our package manager
+- project will be written in TypeScript (https://www.typescriptlang.org), we use Jest (https://jestjs.io/) for testing and yarn (https://yarnpkg.com/) as our package manager

 # Goal of this language server